aayushrathor/starredrep/README.md

 ## Python

+- [AbanteAI/rawdog](https://github.com/AbanteAI/rawdog) - Generate and auto-execute Python scripts in the cli
 - [bayasdev/envycontrol](https://github.com/bayasdev/envycontrol) - Easy GPU switching for Nvidia Optimus laptops under Linux
 - [faif/python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns/idioms in Python
 - [ray-project/ray](https://github.com/ray-project/ray) - Ray is a unified framework for scaling AI and Python applications.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.